 Air pollution and health

-Air pollution is estimated to cause up to 36,000 premature deaths in the UK every year.
+Air pollution is estimated to contribute to 36,000 premature deaths in the UK every year.

 - low birth weight of babies